 \section{Covariant $f(Q)$ theory}

-From the discussions in the previous section, we have known that original STGR theory owns the same dynamics as GR, and although we choose the coincident gauge, the theory also owns the diffeomorphism symmetry.
+From the discussions in the previous section, we have known that original STGR theory owns the same dynamics as GR and no matter which connections we choose, the evolution of metric is unchanged.
 But in modified STGR theory, such as $f(Q)$ theory where the $Q$ scalar in the action (\ref{action-g}) is replaced by its general function, the situation is different.
-For that case the action's dependence on the affine connection will no longer be a total derivative.
-The affine connection will have its own EOMs and affect the evolution of the metric.
-So different affine connection will lead to different evolution of metric, then leads to different theory.
-So for the modified STGR theory, how to choose a better and meaningful affine connection will become an important question and it is also the central content of this paper.
-In this section we will lay out the suggestions to circumvent this question, and first we briefly introduce some basic aspects about $f(Q)$ theory.
+For that case, the term of action which depends on the affine connection is no longer a total derivative.
+So different affine connections leads to different evolution of metric, then leads to different solutions.
+Therefore in modified STGR theories, how to choose a better and meaningful affine connection becomes an important question and it is also the central content of this paper.
+In this section we lay out the suggestions to circumvent this question and first we briefly introduce some basic aspects about $f(Q)$ theory.